Puri12/Atlassian-Jira-ARM/README.md

   Define whether to unset environment variables containing keywords 'PASS', 'SECRET' or 'TOKEN'.
   The unset function is executed in the entrypoint.
-Set to `false` if you want to allow passing sensitive environment variables to Confluence container.
+Set to `false` if you want to allow passing sensitive environment variables to Jira container.

 ## Advanced Configuration